-The adductor canal is an intermuscular tunnel situated on the medial side of the middle 1-third of the thigh.
+The Adductor Canal is an intermuscular tunnel situated on the medial side of the middle one-third of the thigh.

 It stretches from the apex of the femoral triangle, above, to the tendinous opening in the adductor magnus, below.
 It gives passage to the femoral vessels from femoral triangle to the popliteal fossa.

 The adductor canal is triangular in cross section.
 Its boundaries are as follows:

 - Anterolateral wall: It’s created by vastus medialis.

 - Posterior (floor): It’s created by adductor longus aboveand adductor magnus below.

 - Medial (roof): It if created by a powerful fibrous membranestretching across the anterolateral and posterior borders.
 The roofing is overlapped by the sartorius muscle.